iVisa Mobile App Online global travel documents

 If your names or passport numbers don’t match between the two documents, your AVE may be rejected.
 Always upload clear scans of both passports and make sure your supporting visa is still valid.

-You can apply for your ETA or Visitor Visa through the government or iVisa (or download our mobile app).
+You can apply for your ETA through the government or iVisa (or download our mobile app).

 For other visas, you’ll need to complete the application process on the government platform, pay the visa fee, and in some cases, schedule an interview at an Argentinian embassy or consulate.